tdeekens/promster/readme.md

 }
 ```

 Lastly, both `@promster/hapi` and `@promster/express` expose setters for the `up` Prometheus gauge.
-Whenever the server finished booting and is ready you can call `setIsUp()`.
-Given the server goes down again you can call `setIsNotUp()` to set the gauge back to `0`.
+Whenever the server finished booting and is ready you can call `signalIsUp()`.
+Given the server goes down again you can call `signalIsNotUp()` to set the gauge back to `0`.
 There is no standard hook in both `express` and `Hapi` to tie this into automatically.
 Other tools to indicate service health such as `lightship` indicating Kubernetes Pod liveliness and readiness probes also offer setters to alter state.

 ### `@promster/server`